tot-ra/clare/README.md

 Cline supports API providers like OpenRouter, Anthropic, OpenAI, Google Gemini, AWS Bedrock, Azure, GCP Vertex, and Clarifai.
 You can also configure any OpenAI compatible API, or use a local model through LM Studio/Ollama.
 If you're using OpenRouter, the extension fetches their latest model list, allowing you to use the newest models as soon as they're available.

+### API Providers

+Cline's architecture supports multiple API providers through a modular system.
+Each provider is implemented to handle communication with a specific AI model API and transform the responses into a standardized `ApiStream` format that Cline can process.

+- **AnthropicHandler**: Utilizes the official Anthropic SDK and is designed to handle streaming responses and various content block types (text, reasoning, usage) from Anthropic models, including support for features like prompt caching.
+- **OpenRouterHandler**: Integrates with the OpenRouter API, using the OpenAI SDK pointed to the OpenRouter base URL.
+It handles streaming responses, extracts content and reasoning, and includes logic for fetching usage details.
+- **ClarifaiHandler**: Communicates with the Clarifai API using `axios`.
+Initially, it was designed to extract raw text output.
+However, it has been recently updated to parse the output text for internal Cline format/tasks blocks (like `<task>`, `<environment_details>`, `<tool_code>`, `<tool_use>`, `<thinking>`) and yield them as appropriate `ApiStream` chunks.
+This enhancement allows Cline to correctly interpret structured responses from Clarifai models that may include tool use or thinking processes.

+This modular approach allows for easy integration of new API providers and ensures that Cline can work with a wide range of AI models, leveraging their specific capabilities while maintaining a consistent internal processing flow.

 <!-- Transparent pixel to create line break after floating image -->